MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ POLICE  JEFFERY A, SERGEANT, 101442, missing; NANCY A, POLICE OFFICER, 80…│
     =#

-Using `Collect` we could save this restructure in the `department` field of the top-level record.
+Using `Collect` we could save this restructured dataset as a top-level field, `department`.

     chicago″ = chicago′[Restructure >> Collect]
     #=>